-Summit in Sight Beak Health Alliance Targets High Prices In Trailburgter Witter For more detail on Peak and the experience in Summit county, see CHI's brief on the subject.
+Summit in Sight Beak Health Alliance Targets High Prices In Trailburgter Witter For more detail on Peak

 The model is spreading across the state.
 At least nine counties have plans to partner with Peak to implement a local version.
-The Colorado Business Group on Health is working to take the concept statewide, potentially as soon as 2021, an idea that has the support of Gov. Jared Polis and insurance Commissioner Michael Conway.
-Time will tell the extent to which the success in Summit can be replicated in other areas with different dynamics.
+The Colorado Business Group on Health is working to take the concept statewide, potentially as soon as 2021, an idea that has the support of Gov. Jared Polis and insurance Commissioner Michael Conway.30 Time will tell the extent to which the success in Summit can be replicated in other areas with different dynamics.
 One factor that made Peak successful was the degree of local community engagement and energy.
 To replicate the model in their own community, employers will need a strong coalition and robust local support.